abdullahaleem/metal-detection-wifi/README.md

-## Our work has resulted in the submission of a research paper to 2018 IEEE Global Communications Conference.
+## Our work has resulted in submission and acceptance of a research paper to 2018 IEEE Global Communications Conference.